 In 1984, a group of concerned community members led by Peter Bucci raised community awareness of the need for a St Kilda based organisation to respond to the needs of people with alcohol and other drug related problems.
 Having raised the funds necessary, the group bought an historic property in East St Kilda and established The Windana Society.

-Currently the organisation receives funding from the Victorian Department of Health and the Victorian Department of Health and Human Services.
+Currently the organisation receives funding from the Victorian Department of Health and the Victorian Department of Families, Fairness and Housing.
 Both Commonwealth and State drug and alcohol objectives are adopted involving the utilisation of harm minimisation approaches, a focus on minimal/brief interventions and medium to long-term support.

 Windana aims to offer a comprehensive range of quality services that assist people in taking the steps necessary to improve their quality of life.